-The \$808,200 CDBG grant funding, coupled with approximately \$19,000 of program income, will be allocated for a variety of local health and human service program activities promoting a suitable living environment, and enhancing availability/accessibility of services.
+The \$823,293 CDBG grant funding, coupled with approximately \$19,000 of program income, will be allocated for affordable housing programs and a variety of local health and human service program activities promoting a suitable living environment, and enhancing availability/accessibility of services.

-Those activities include: a recreation summer camp program for children; a mentoring program for local youth; a court appointed advocate program supporting children in the child welfare system of Texas; a financial stability program providing utility and rental assistance, as well as education, referrals and case management; and a prenatal program serving low-income clients needing medical care related to their pregnancies.
+Those activities include: a recreation summer camp program for children; a casework and supportive services program designed to help clients become food-secure; a court appointed advocate program supporting children in the child welfare system of Texas; a financial stability program providing utility and rental assistance, as well as education, referrals and case management; a homeless shelter and supportive services program to help homeless clients transition into stable housing and employment.
 In addition, some of the CDBG funding allocation and program income will be used to promote decent and affordable housing, including: major rehabilitation/reconstruction; new affordable housing construction; minor repair; and down-payment assistance, volunteer demolition, acquisition, and staff program delivery.

-The HOME grant funds, totaling \$250,189, plus another \$60,000 of projected program income, will also be allocated to several housing assistance activities promoting decent and affordable housing.
+The HOME grant funds, totaling \$343,707, plus another \$65,000 of projected program income, will also be allocated to several housing assistance activities promoting decent and affordable housing.
 Those activities include: major rehabilitation/reconstruction; new affordable housing construction; and downpayment assistance.
 CHDOs will participate in the promotion of decent and affordable housing locally.